djong1/adf_filetransfer/README.md

 Do not schedule a copy pipeline every xx minutes, instead run the copy pipeline only when a file actualy exists in the Source Location A. The reasson is that scheduling a copy pipeline frequently can be extremely costly.
 You can achieve this by using a trigger, for instance a storage trigger or http trigger.
 When you are not able to use an external trigger do the following:

-- Use a GET METADATA activity to get a list of files that need to be copied
+- Use a GET METADATA activity plus a FILTER activity to get a list of files that need to be copied
 - Use a FOR EACH to copy these files from source to target

 The benfit is that the "expensive" activity COPY is only executed when the file exists.
 This will save you costs.
 For example running a simple copy activity every 10 minutes for 350 files will cost you $12K per month, using the above approach will cost you $123,-.

+The GET METADATA will lookup all files and folders in a given path that are posted in the last 11 minutes (-1), the FILTER activity will filter on files.

   ![Image Alt Text](https://gp3scdnstorage.blob.core.windows.net/private/getfilelist.png)
   ![Image Alt Text](https://gp3scdnstorage.blob.core.windows.net/private/filterfiles.png)